 "Employers are legally obligated to properly compensate employees for all hours worked," said Cynthia Watson, regional administrator for the Wage and Hour Division in the Southwest.
 "This includes travel between the employers facility and the job sites, and any other hours worked, whether scheduled or not.
 Other employers should use this case as an opportunity to ensure that their pay practices are in compliance, and that their employees are being properly paid.
 The Department of Labor will not hesitate to investigate and to seek remedies in cases where they are not."

 The violations of the overtime and record-keeping provisions are part of the Fair Labor Standards Act.

-If something similar has happened to you, contact a Phoenix employment lawyer at Phillips Law Group by calling or texting 1-800-706-3000.
+If something similar has happened to you, contact a Phoenix employment lawyer at Phillips Law Group by calling 1-800-706-3000.
 Free consultation by phone.
 No fees to start and no fees unless we win your case.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.